Malpractice Insurance for Psychotherapists

 Homewood Insurance Group partners with top carriers to deliver tailored General Liability and Professional Liability coverage for psychotherapists at competitive rates.

-• Limits up to $1M per claim / $3M aggregate; tail and retroactive coverage available.
+• Policy limits up to $1M per occurrence / $3M aggregate; excess liability available.

 Insurance for Psychotherapists can include: